Verne D. Mudge: Early life and career

-In September 1921, Mudge was transferred to Fort Bliss, Texas where he joined the Troop E, 7th Cavalry Regiment as Platoon leader with additional duty as Post Athletic Officer.
-He spent over two years in that capacity and during that time, he became engaged to Miss Hortense Short, a daughter of the regimental commander, Colonel Walter Cowen Short.
+In September 1921, Mudge was transferred to Fort Bliss, Texas, where he joined the Troop E, 7th Cavalry Regiment as platoon leader with additional duty as post athletic officer.
+He spent over two years in that capacity and during that time, he became engaged to Hortense Short, a daughter of the regimental commander, Colonel Walter Cowen Short.
 They married in March 1924.
-He then joined 13th Cavalry Regiment at Presidio of San Francisco, California as Commanding officer of Post Casual Company.
-Following his promotion to first lieutenant in May 1925, Mudge was transferred to Northwestern Military and Naval Academy in Lake Geneva, Wisconsin and served as Professor of Military Science and Tactics until June 1930.
+He then joined the 13th Cavalry Regiment at Presidio of San Francisco, California as commanding officer of Post Casual Company.
+Following his promotion to first lieutenant in May 1925, Mudge was transferred to Northwestern Military and Naval Academy in Lake Geneva, Wisconsin, and served as professor of Military Science and Tactics until June 1930.

-Mudge subsequently returned to Fort Bliss, Texas and became an Aide-de-camp to his Father-in-law Walter Cowen Short, now Brigadier general commanding the 2nd Cavalry Brigade.
-He served in that capacity until August 1933 when he entered the Army Command and General Staff School at Fort Leavenworth, Kansas.
-Mudge completed two-year course there in June 1935 and received promotion to Captain of Cavalry.
+Mudge subsequently returned to Fort Bliss, Texas and became an aide-de-camp to his Father-in-law Walter Cowen Short, now brigadier general, commanding the 2nd Cavalry Brigade.
+He served in that capacity until August 1933, when he entered the Army Command and General Staff School at Fort Leavenworth, Kansas.
+Mudge completed a two-year course there in June 1935, and received a promotion to captain of cavalry.

-He was subsequently transferred to Fort Ringgold, Texas where he assumed duty as commanding officer, Troop F, 12th Cavalry Regiment.
-In November 1936, Mudge was transferred back to Fort Bliss and rejoined the headquarters of 2nd Cavalry Brigade as Operations and Logistics Officer.
-He served consecutively under Brigadier generals Robert M. Beck Jr., Innis P. Swift and Robert C. Richardson Jr. until August 1939, when he entered the Army War College in Washington, D.C.
+He was subsequently transferred to Fort Ringgold, Texas, where he assumed duty as commanding officer, Troop F, 12th Cavalry Regiment.
+In November 1936, Mudge was transferred back to Fort Bliss and rejoined the headquarters of the 2nd Cavalry Brigade as operations and logistics officer.
+He served consecutively under brigadier generals Robert M. Beck Jr., Innis P. Swift and Robert C. Richardson Jr. until August 1939, when he entered the Army War College in Washington, D.C.

-Upon the graduation in July 1940, Mudge was promoted to Major of Cavalry and assumed duty as Assistant Commander in Officers Branch, Personnel Division (G-1), War Department General Staff.
-He remained in that capacity until January 1941, when he was approached by his former superior officer, now Major general Innis P. Swift and offered a position of Chief of Staff, 1st Cavalry Division at Fort Bliss, Texas.
-Mudge accepted and also assumed duty as President of 1st Cavalry Division Board.
-He then took part in the Louisiana Maneuvers in August and September 1941.
+Upon the graduation in July 1940, Mudge was promoted to major of cavalry, and assumed duty as assistant commander in Officers Branch, Personnel Division (G-1), War Department General Staff.
+He remained in that capacity until January 1941, when he was approached by his former superior officer, now Major General Innis P. Swift, who offered a position of chief of staff, 1st Cavalry Division at Fort Bliss, Texas.
+Mudge accepte,d and also assumed duty as president of the 1st Cavalry Division Board.
+He took part in the Louisiana Maneuvers in August and September 1941.